401 Model Performance Metrics

 Now let’s take a look at our last measure of risk: beta.

-Beta measures the volatility (risk) of an investment strategy relative to holding a basket of stocks known as the S&P 500.
+Beta measures the volatility (risk) of an investment strategy relative to the S&P 500.
 A beta of 1 implies the same level of volatility as the S&P 500, while a beta less than 1 implies less risk, and a beta greater than 1 implies more risk.
 Once again, we can see in the chart below that market risk for the 401 Model is significantly lower than that of stocks, and on par with what one would expect from a blended portfolio.

 The Sharpe ratio is the industry standard method for measuring risk-adjusted returns.
 It looks at the excess return earned in relation to the standard deviation (or volatility) of those returns.
 With Sharpe ratios, a higher number reflects greater risk-adjusted returns (a good thing).

-Here we can see that the 401 Model is able to deliver substantially higher risk-adjusted returns than both stocks, as well as a blended portfolio.
-It’s Sharpe ratio is comparable to that of a bond portfolio, but don’t forget that the 401 Model has earned a significantly higher compound annual return (10.88% for the 401 Model vs. 4.79% for AGG).
+Here we can see that the 401 Model is able to deliver substantially higher risk-adjusted returns than each of the other portfolios.
+It’s Sharpe ratio is even higher than that of a bond portfolio, which is particularly impressive when you consider the magnitude of the returns generated (11.40% for the 401 Model vs. 4.60% for AGG).

 When it comes to deciding how to invest, Shape ratios are an extremely important consideration because they demonstrate the true effectiveness of an investment strategy.
+Looking at returns alone can be misleading because you have no idea how much risk was taken to achieve those returns.
+The Sharpe ratio illuminates this important information, and gives you a complete picture of the risk-reward profile.
 Just make sure to view the Sharpe ratio in the context of the actual returns provided.

 The Sortino ratio is another measure of risk-adjusted returns that is very similar to the Sharpe ratio.
 However, instead of comparing returns against the total volatility of a portfolio, it compares returns against only the downside volatility (or risk).
 The assumption here is that volatility to the upside (higher than expected returns) is a good thing, and therefore shouldn’t be penalized.